 The astonishing wildlife here includes Antarctic fur seals, southern elephant seals, myriad whale species and vast colonies of penguins.
 This is the most important wildlife haven under British jurisdiction – and yet only 2% of the waters around South Georgia and the South Sandwich Islands are fully protected.
 This should be Britain’s gift to the world.
 I was swimming to remind people of just what it is that we need to protect.

 I dived in from the slipway in front of the scientific station on King Edward Point and soon settled into my rhythm, with Dawid counting time alongside.
 I prayed that the elephant seals – which can weigh up to 4 tonnes – would stay where they were, safely basking on the beach.
 And they did.

 As I neared the old whaling station, I swam over whalebones on the sea floor, a reminder that more than 175 000 whales were slaughtered here.
-Today the oceans face a triple whammy: industrial overfishing, plastic pollution and climate change.
+Now the oceans face a triple whammy: industrial overfishing, plastic pollution and climate change.
 Which is why full protection for this crucial ecosystem is critically important.

 But when we arrived there for a practice swim for the Antarctica 2020 Campaign, the waters were calm and the day was balmy.